tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 An API might authenticate you but not authorize you to make a certain request.

-{% include course_image.html size="medium" border="true" filename="nonref_authentication" ext_print="png" ext_web="svg" alt="Authentication and authorization" caption="Authentication and authorization" %}
+{% include course_image.html size="medium" border="true" filename="nonref_authentication" ext_print="png" ext_web="svg" alt="Authentication versus authorization" caption="Authentication and authorization" %}

 ## Consequences if an API lacks security

 {% include random_ad2.html %}

 Why do APIs even need authentication?
 For read-only APIs, sometimes users don't need keys.
 But most commercial APIs do require authorization in the form of API keys or other methods.
-If you *didn't* have any kind of security with your API, the following could happen:

-* Users could make unlimited amounts of API calls without any kind of registration, making a revenue model associated with your API difficult.
+If you *didn't* have any kind of security with your API, users could make unlimited amounts of API calls without any kind of registration, making a revenue model associated with your API difficult.

-* You couldn't track who is using your API, or what endpoints are most used.
+Additionally, there wouldn't be an easy way to associate requests with specific user data, or there wouldn't be a way to protect the wrong users from making calls that affected a user's data (such as DELETE requests).
+Finally, you couldn't track who is using your API, or what endpoints are most used.
-* Someone could possibly make malicious DELETE requests on another person's data through API calls.
-* The wrong person could intercept or access private information and steal it.

 Clearly, API developers must think about ways to make APIs secure.

 ## Different types of authorization